teaching-cognition/mindsandmachines/Project.md

 Your final project will involve abstracting themes from the course material we cover each week and producing an original critique on one or a few aspects of intelligence.
 You have two options in terms of choosing the final project:

-1. You can choose to review and sythesize the literature on one particular aspect of intelligence discussed in class (e.g., language, vision, babies, animals, etc.), and propose a novel study to follow-up on current work in the area.
+1. You can choose to review and synthesize the literature on one particular aspect of intelligence discussed in class (e.g., language, vision, babies, animals, etc.), and propose a novel study to follow-up on current work in the area.
 2. You can pick an animal/species, an example of AI from pop culture or the real world and demonstrate how and why it is close to or far from artificial general intelligence using a framework we have discussed in class.

 For **either** option, you will need to: